Rick’s Tech Tips Newsletter

 7 – Use tools for extra protection

 You can also look to other tools for added protection.
-Consider downloading a parent control software to filter content and limit screen time.
+Consider using parental control software to filter content and limit screen time.

 Many parental control tools also provide activity reports, allowing parents to monitor their child’s digital activities.